-There are no significant events after the end of the reporting period, which concern either the Group or the Company, and whose disclosure is required by the International Financial Reporting Standards (IFRS).
+Other than the above, there are no significant events after the reporting date of the financial statements, which concern either the Group or the Company, and whose disclosure is required by the International Financial Reporting Standards (IFRS).

-Koropi, 22/4/2020
+Koropi, 27/4/2021

-THE CHAIRMAN OF THE BOARD THE VICE-CHAIRMAN OF THE BOARD THE CHIEF FINANCIAL OFFICER
+THE CHAIRMAN OF THE BOARD THE VICE-CHAIRMAN OF THE BOARD

-GEORGIOS S. GINOSATIS ID No/AE 153990 STAMATIOS S. GINOSATIS ID No / Σ .500301
+THE CHIEF FINANCIAL OFFICER

-ANASTASIOS A. LYMBEROPOULOS ID No /X.094106 Reg.
+GEORGIOS S. GINOSATIS ID No/AE 153990 STAMATIOS S. GINOSATIS ID No /Σ.500301 ANASTASIOS A. LYMBEROPOULOS ID No /X.094106 Reg.
 No.3544/99